-Your Traxxas transmitter has a programmable Multi-Function knob that can be set to control various advanced transmitter functions (set to Steering Sensitivity by default, see page 16).
+Your Traxxas transmitter has a programmable Multi-Function knob that can be set to control various advanced transmitter functions (set to Traxxas Stability Management (TSM) by default, see page 17).
+Accessing the programming menu is done by using the menu and set buttons on the transmitter and observing signals from the LED.
+An explanation of the menu structure follows on page 31.
 Experiment with the settings and features to see if they can improve your driving experience.

-Steering Percentage (Dual Rate)
+Steering Sensitivity (Exponential)